-A stochastic process for which it can be shown that the property (3.10) or (3.11) holds true for the particular case that $g\left(\underline{x}(t)\right) = \underline{x}(t)$ , whose expectation is the mean $(\mathbb{E}[\underline{x}(t)] = \mu)$ , is called mean-ergodic.
-The property could be extended for the multivariate functions g() and thus we can speak about covariance-ergodic processes.
+A stochastic process for which it can be shown that the property (3.10) holds true for the particular case that $g\left(\underline{x}(t)\right) = \underline{x}(t)$, whose expectation is the mean $(\mathrm{E}[\underline{x}(t)] = \mu)$, is called mean-ergodic.
+The property could be extended for the multivariate functions, e.g. $g(\underline{x}(t),\underline{y}(t))$, and thus we can speak about covariance-ergodic processes.
 Further information, including conditions that should hold for ergodicity can be found in Papoulis (1991).

-Now, if the system that is modelled in a stochastic framework has deterministic dynamics (meaning that a system input will give a single system response, as happens for example in most hydrological models), then a theorem applies (Mackey 1992, theorem 4.5 p.
+Now, if the system that is modelled in a stochastic framework has deterministic dynamics (meaning that a system input will give a single system response, as happens for example in most hydrological models), then a theorem applies (Mackey 2003, theorem 4.5 p.
 52), according to which a dynamical system with dynamics $S_t(x)$ has a stationary probability density if and only if it is ergodic.
 Therefore, a stationary system is also ergodic and vice versa, and a nonstationary system is also non-ergodic and vice versa.
 Here we note that even if a system has deterministic dynamics, again it is legitimate to use a stochastic description, replacing the study of the evolution of system states $S_t(x)$ with the evolution of probability densities of states f(x;t); one reason to prefer the stochastic description over the pure deterministic description is that the former includes quantification of uncertainty, whereas the deterministic dynamics does not eliminate uncertainty (Koutsoyiannis 2010).
-Furthermore, we clarify that the deterministic description through the transformation $S_t(x)$ is fully compatible with a stochastic description that is stationary and ergodic, according to the theorem stated above: while the system state is changing in time t according to the transformation $S_t(x)$ , its statistical properties (and the probability density f(x;t)) can be constant in time (i.e. f(x)).
+Furthermore, we clarify that the deterministic description through the transformation $S_t(x)$ is fully compatible with a stochastic description that is stationary and ergodic, according to the theorem stated above: while the system state is changing in time t according to the transformation $S_t(x)$, its statistical properties (and the probability density f(x;t)) can be constant in time (i.e. f(x)).

 If the system dynamics is stochastic (a single input could result in multiple outputs), then ergodicity and stationarity do not necessarily coincide.
 However, recalling that a stochastic process is a model and not part of the real world, we can always conveniently devise a stochastic process that is ergodic, provided that we have excluded nonstationarity.
-In conclusion, from a practical point of view ergodicity can always be assumed when there is stationarity, while this assumption if fully justified by the theory if the system dynamics is deterministic.
+In conclusion, from a practical point of view ergodicity can generally be assumed when there is stationarity and the variance of the time averaged process tends to zero as the time of average tends to infinity, while this assumption if fully justified by the theory if the system dynamics is deterministic.
 Conversely, if nonstationarity is assumed, then ergodicity cannot hold, which forbids inference from data.
 This contradicts the basic premise in geosciences, including hydrology and climatology, where data are the only reliable information in building models and making inference and prediction.